sophistafunk/flask-mailroom/README.md

   * The page should have a form, with a field for the donor name and a field for the amount of the donation.
 [COMPLETE]
   * The method of the form should be POST.
 [COMPLETE]
   * You will need to create a template for this page, inside of the `templates` directory.
 The template should inherit from `base.jinja2`.
   * You should create a route and a handler function inside of `main.py`.
 The handler function should accept both GET requests and POST requests.
-[1/2]
+[2/2]
     * If the handler receives a GET request, then it should render the template for the donation creation page.
 [COMPLETE]
     * If the handler receives a POST request (a form submission):
         **It should attempt to retrieve the name of the donor and the amount of the donation from the form submission.
+[COMPLETE]
-        **It should retrieve the donor from the database with the indicated name, **and create a new donation with the indicated donor and donation amount.
-        **Then it should redirect the visitor to the home page.
+        **It should retrieve the donor from the database with the indicated name, [COMPLETE] **and create a new donation with the indicated donor and donation amount.
+[COMPLETE] **Then it should redirect the visitor to the home page.
+[COMPLETE]

 2. Add navigation elements in `base.jinja2` to the top of both pages.
 The navigation elements should include links to: [2/2]